humdingerb/quicklaunch/ReadMe.md

 ### Favorites

-<p>Your list of favorite applications is shown whenever the search field is empty, e.g. right when you start QuickLaunch.</p>
+Your list of favorite applications is shown whenever the search field is empty, e.g. right when you start QuickLaunch.

 ![QuickLaunch favorites](./images/quicklaunch_favorites.png)